binny-mathew/academickickstart/content/home/about.md

 # Biography

 Binny is a Ph.D.
 Scholar at the Department of Computer Science and Engineering, Indian Institute of Technology Kharagpur from June, 2016.
-He is working under the supervision of <a href="http://cse.iitkgp.ac.in/~animeshm/">Prof. Animesh Mukherjee</a> and <a href="http://cse.iitkgp.ac.in/~pawang/">Prof. Pawan Goyal</a>.
+He is working under the supervision of <a href="http://cse.iitkgp.ac.in/~animeshm/" target = "_blank">Prof. Animesh Mukherjee</a> and <a href="http://cse.iitkgp.ac.in/~pawang/" target = "_blank">Prof. Pawan Goyal</a>.
 His research involves studying and analysing the language dynamics of online social media.
 He is a member of the Complex Network Research Group(CNeRG) as well.